Chronic Medical Conditions

 Identifying Chronic Conditions

-Health conditions other than diseases can also be chronic and can interfere with living the lifestyle you want.
+Health conditions can also be chronic in nature and can interfere with living the lifestyle you want.

 - Mood and concentration issues